osfolaranmi/realtime-chart-vue/README.md

-# realtime-chart-vue
+# Realtime-Chart-Vue

-> A Realtime dashboard chart with Vue and Pusher
+> A Realtime Income and Expense chart with Vue and Pusher

 ## How to run this app